Just a Feeling

 But trying to find a beautiful witch in this southern California town was like trying to find a needle in a stack of pins.

-It was time to call out the big guns.
+It was time to bring out the big guns.

 In Samantha and Endora's world, truly dark witches and warlocks were dealt with very swiftly and permanently, such that there were no dark witches within their sphere of influence.
 There were, however, witches who skirted that line between dark and light.
 Malvina was such a witch.
 The last time their paths had crossed, Malvina had cursed Samantha back to the time of Henry VIII without her memories or her powers.
 Samantha had chosen to be the better witch and had not pursued justice against the other witch since she and Darrin had survived the encounter.
 Now, however, she was calling in a favor.
 The theory was that Malvina was more familiar with the grayer aspects of magic and had spent time on a weaker Hellmouth and would be able to locate Samantha's granddaughter where lighter witches had failed.